Abraham Lincoln – Middle Years

 Abe Enters Politics

 On May 7, 1833, Abe was appointed postmaster of New Salem.
 As the population of New Salem declined over the next few years, it became too small for a post office and Abe was out of job.
 That same year, Lincoln was hired to survey new lands acquired by Sangamon County, despite the fact he had no training as a surveyor.
-According to legend, it took Abe only six weeks to learn to learn the trade and from that point on was considered an excellent surveyor.
+According to legend, it took Abe only six weeks to learn the trade and from that point on was considered an excellent surveyor.
 In 1834, Abe would campaign again for representative in the Illinois state legislature.
 Now that he was well-known in a larger portion of Sangamon County, Abe traveled from village to village giving speeches, attending shooting matches, horse races and other community events.
 Again, there were thirteen candidates, but this time Abe won.